Warren H. Manning,

 JANE ROY BROWN is the coauthor of One Writer’s Garden: Eudora Welty’s Home Place.

-SARAH ALLABACK, LALH managing editor, is the author of The First American Women Architects.
+SARAH ALLABACK, LALH senior manuscript editor, is the author of The First American Women Architects.